moshix/mvs/README.md

 <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fmoshix%2Fmvs&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false"/></a>
 [![View SBOM](https://img.shields.io/badge/sbom.sh-viewSBOM-blue?link=https%3A%2F%2Fsbom.sh%2Fad375d15-0553-4170-bb1e-a6e40ac5dd45)](https://sbom.sh/ad375d15-0553-4170-bb1e-a6e40ac5dd45)

-# MVS and VM Goodies
+# MVS and VM Software

 Tapes are the standard way to exchange files, utilities and information between mainframers.
-Some mainframe shops are now connected thru the HNET Bitnet II international dial-up network.
+Some mainframe shops are now connected thru the HNET NJE international dial-up network.

 I also noticed that recently the industry is moving towards a new thing called the "World Wide Web", which is why I now make this collection of tools and utilities available on Github in this crazy new world of the Internet!